BackBox Introduces Network Vulnerability Manager

 Simple to Get Started

-The NVM engine does all the “hard work” taking the dynamic inventory and mapping it against the vulnerability database to determine risk scoring and relevance.
-All of that mapping work is done behind the scenes and doesn’t require any manual intervention by the user.
+A prebuilt automation job collects all the information you need to pass to the vulnerability intelligence engine.
+This engine does all the “hard work,” taking the dynamic inventory and mapping it against the vulnerability database to determine risk scoring and relevance.
+The mapping work is done behind the scenes and doesn’t require user manual intervention.

 Simple to Use

-Using NVM is simple too.
-Under the Devices menu item, you’ll see a new tab called “Vulnerability Management”.
-If you’ve already run the NVM job to collect inventory, your inventory will show up in this tab.
+Using our vulnerability intelligence capabilities is simple, too.
+Under the Devices menu item, you’ll see a tab called “Vulnerability Intelligence.”
+If you’ve already run the job to collect inventory, your inventory will appear in this tab.

-In this tab you’ll see your devices listed with risk scoring, CVE information, recommended updates, and product end-of-life information if available.
+This tab lists your devices with risk scoring, CVE information, recommended updates, and, if available, product end-of-life information.
 Devices can be added to remediation jobs directly from this tab to mitigate vulnerabilities.

 No Scripting Required

-As with all the other automations in BackBox, there’s no scripting required.
-Meaning, if you have external scripts you want to leverage, you can, but you don’t have to script anything to take use BackBox.
+As with all the other automations in BackBox, no scripting is required.
+If you have external scripts you want to leverage, you can, but you don’t have to script anything to use BackBox.

-If an automation you need is not available, it’s easy to modify an existing one or create what you need from scratch.
-All you need are the commands (API or CLI) that you’d want to run, BackBox does the rest.
+If the automation you need is unavailable, you can easily modify an existing one or create what you need from scratch.
+You only need the commands (API or CLI) you want to run, and BackBox does the rest.

 Why does this matter?
-When it comes to upgrades, you may have custom test scripts that you want to run as pre- or post-checks.
-You can easily do this as part of the NVM remediation sequences.
+Regarding upgrades, you may have custom test scripts that you want to run as pre- or post-checks.
+You can easily do this as part of the remediation sequences.

 Device Lifecycle Management

-This EOL information is important since vulnerabilities are present in devices that no longer receive OS updates.
-Meaning, devices that are vulnerable need configuration changes to patch them, if that’s even possible.
+This EOL information is essential since vulnerabilities are present in devices that no longer receive OS updates.
+This means that devices that are vulnerable need configuration changes to patch them, if that’s even possible.
 And the only way to shut down vulnerabilities on these devices if their configurations can’t be patched is to replace the hardware.

 Seeing is Believing